Sakshisaini52/Course-CRUD-APIs/README.md

 Features
- -> Create, Read, Update, and Delete (CRUD) operations for managing courses.
+ -> Create, Read, Update, and Delete (CRUD) operations for managing the courses.
  -> RESTful design for easy integration and scalability.
  -> PostgreSQL integration for reliable data storage.
  -> Tested using Postman for consistent API behavior.